Home >> Recipes >> Spaghetti Squash

-Twice Baked Spaghetti Squash Boats
+Twice Baked Spaghetti Squash

 Spaghetti squash is one of those food items that I never purchased in my life until four or five years ago.
 I mean, like turnips or rutabagas, they are just too intimidating for a school night.

 But, after going vegetarian I had to expand my horizons or be stuck with lentils for the rest of my life.
 Boy, am I glad I did.
 Spaghetti squash is not only delicious, it is also incredibly easy to make.
 Do not be intimated.
-The only hard part is cutting the damn thing in half.
+The only hard part is cutting the darn thing in half.

 - 2 Spaghetti Squash (for 4 servings)